 Algorithmic Composition or Automatic Composition Library: pycomposer¶

-pycomposer is Python library for Algorithmic Composition or Automatic Composition based on the stochastic music theory.
-Especialy, this library provides apprication of the generative model such as a Restricted Boltzmann Machine(RBM).
-And the Monte Carlo method such as Quantum Annealing model is used in this library as optimizer of compositions.
+pycomposer is Python library for Algorithmic Composition or Automatic Composition based on the stochastic music theory and the Statistical machine learning problems.
+Especialy, this library provides apprication of the Algorithmic Composer based on Conditional Generative Adversarial Networks(Conditional GANs).

 Install using pip: